 2. Why do cutting tools need to bend?

-The reasons why cutting tools bend or are deformed in any other ways are the following.
+The following are why cutting tools bend or are deformed in any other ways.

 - Bending strength and toughness are low compared to the material being cut.